RobinGJonsson/UnderDaC/README.md

 - Could not deploy to Heroku because the main folder "underdac" was called "UnderDaC" in the Procfile and the settings
 - The maps wouldn't fit and resize inside the accordion as expected.
 The solution was to not specify a width and only specify the height of the map and also remove the padding of its container.
 - Cart items were changing order when the quantity was changed with the quantity arrows.
 This was fixed by ordering them by id in the cart view
+- Could not send emails with "sendgrid".
+The problem as far as I know was that I needed to install "django-sendgrid-v5".

 ## Deployment